SEND, Equality and Inclusion

 We have ICT provision available for students with specific learning needs which can be signed out and used in certain lessons.

 Learning Support Assistants play a major role in engaging in and supporting students in their learning, directed by the classroom teacher.
-Their role is multi-faceted and includes facilitating specialist individual learning support interventions, literacy/numeracy programmes, working with Key Stage 4 students, who are studying alternative courses to GCSE, reporting and recording interventions, organising visits and providing social activities during lunch time to encourage social interaction.
+Their role is multi-faceted and includes facilitating specialist individual learning support interventions, literacy/numeracy programmes, working with students, reporting and recording interventions, organising visits and providing social activities during lunch time to encourage social interaction.
 They also act as named key workers for students who need extra adult support.

-BGN has two High Level Learning Support Assistants who work in the Maths and English Departments.
-There are also specialist Learning Support Assistants for wide range of neuro-diverse conditions and social, emotional and mental health.
+BGN has several High Level Learning Support Assistants and specialist Learning Support Assistants for wide range of neuro-diverse conditions and social, emotional and mental health.
 We also have an in-house trained assessor to assess JQC exam Access Arrangements and specialist Dyslexia Assessor.

 Equality and inclusion, Students with Special Educational Needs

-The Learning Base supports the use of external professionals and assessors to assist us in providing the very best care for our students.
+The Resource Base supports the use of external professionals and assessors as well as providing information and resources to staff to assist us in providing the very best care for our students.